shellywanamaker/shellywanamaker.github.io/_posts/2017-09-01-Geoduck-HiSeq-Data.md

-While we received a lot of files in HiSeq folder, none were fastqc, thus Sam downloaded from BaseSpace.
+While we received a lot of files in HiSeq folder, none were fastq, thus Sam downloaded from BaseSpace.
 And it is ugly.

 <img src="http://eagle.fish.washington.edu/cnidarian/skitch/Geoduck_HiSeq_1F5A1426.png" alt="Geoduck_HiSeq_1F5A1426.png"/>